alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

 #### **12.2.2** If the reportee is not a Turing Employee

-An appropriate (external) authority (such as the reportee's employee or a law enforcement mechanism) will be identified who can respond to the reported incident with the appropriate action.
+An appropriate (external) authority (such as the reportee's employee) will be identified who can respond to the reported incident with the appropriate action.
 The report will be passed to the external authority with an agreement to receive an update from their enforcement process.

 An internal resolution will be agreed upon to provide support for the reporter and the person(s) harmed, as well as the continued participation of the reportee (see **13**).